dkirkby/E4S/doppler-pendulum.md

    - Adjust the *Source Offset* and *Height* sliders to match the observed Doppler shift.
  - Save a screen shot of the two plots.

-## What to upload to Canvas...

- - Ambient air temp in degC, RH, calculated sound speed and its uncertainty
- - screen shot of calibration histograms, calculated % accuracies
- - screen shot of

 ## Cleanup

- - Gently remove the battery cable from the PSoC6 connector
+ - Remove the battery cable from the PSoC6 connector by pinching the connector and gently pulling it out.
+Do not pull directly on the red or black wires!
- - Roll up the string and secure with the original rubber band
+ - Roll up the string and secure with the original rubber band.
- - Put all contents back in the bag
+ - Put all contents back in the bag.
- - Turn in the bag
+ - Turn in the bag.